How to Run a Competitive Analysis to Best Understand Your Market

 Step 2: Research Your Competitors

-- What do we have that our competitors did not have?
+• What do we offer that competitors don’t?

 Here are the major things you need to consider: